 The Best Blue, Green, Gray Paint Colours (blends)

 When it comes to the best paint colours, you’ll be hard-pressed to find brands better than Sherwin Williams and Benjamin Moore.
-Their ability to tap into both the trendy end of things as well as the traditional means that they are my ‘go-to brands’ when I’m doing Consulting.
+Their ability to tap into both the trendy end of things as well as the traditional means that they are my ‘go-to brands’ when I’m doing my online colour consulting.

 And as for trends, there’s no other colour blend that is more popular than green/blue.
 Call it turquoise, call it teal, call it robins egg, call it whatever the heck you want – I call it awesome.

 This post is being majorly updated, please excuse any bloopers!

 - Cool paint colours such as blue, green and gray (with blue/green undertones) suit south facing rooms as they can balance out the effect of the warm light coming in the window

 - The darker your room is (or north facing), the more ‘colourful’ you’ll want your colour to be as you’ll need it to shine through the shadows